klahnakoski/mo-streams/README.md

  * `.map(parse)` - run the parser on each string
  * `.to_list()` - a "terminator", which executes the chain and returns a Python `list` with the results

+## Project Status

+Alive and in use, but

+* basic functions missing
+* inefficient - written using generators
+* generators not properly closed

+## Optional Reading

+The method chaining style has two distinct benefits

+* functions are in the order they are applied
+* intermediate values need no temporary variables

+The detriments are the same that we find in any declarative language: Incorrect code can be difficult to debug because you can not step through it to isolate the problem.
+For this reason, the majority of the code in this library is dedicated to validating the links in the function chain before they are run.

+### Lessons

+The function chaining style, called "streams" in Java or "linq" in C#, leans heavly on the strict typed nature of those langauges.
+This is missing in Python, but type annotations help support this style of programming.